-NASA’s mission to “to pioneer the future” has extended to the organization’s social media initiatives, which have been pioneering their strategic approach over time into a tremendously effective program.
+NASA’s mission to “pioneer the future” has extended to the organization’s social media initiatives, fostering their strategic approach over time into a tremendously effective program.

-The strategy has been to develop content and an overall campaign that captures the public imagination in space exploration while driving home the value that the agency’s scientific discoveries create.
-Using social media representatives at 10 field centers across the country, and a centralized team at NASA headquarters, they create a consistent message but through more than 14 various social media accounts.
+The strategy has been to develop content, and an overall campaign, that captures the public imagination in space exploration while driving home the value that the agency’s scientific discoveries create.
+Using social media representatives at 10 field centers across the country, and a centralized team at NASA headquarters, they create a consistent message through more than 14 various social media accounts.

 Following the 2008 Twitter announcement that spacecraft Phoenix had found water on Mars, the NASA Twitter account gained 75,000 followers and became the eighth most followed account on the platform at the time.
 In 2017, almost a decade later, the agency used the quirky first-person voice of the Mars Rover Twitter account to generate more than 100 million impressions from just four tweets.

 Annual Flu Season Awareness Campaigns – Centers for Disease Control